erikaduan/introductory_maths/tutorials/numbers-introduction.md

 Note that complex number multiplication does not behave like vector multiplication as
 ![i^2 = -1](https://latex.codecogs.com/svg.format?i%5E2%20%3D%20-1 "i^2 = -1")
-represents an additional relationship between the basis vectors
+implies that the basis vectors
 ![\\{(1, 0), (0, i)\\}](https://latex.codecogs.com/svg.format?%5C%7B%281%2C%200%29%2C%20%280%2C%20i%29%5C%7D "\{(1, 0), (0, i)\}")
-that would not exist for other 2D planes.
+are not orthogonal with respect to each other.

 # Resources